 If I’m Ceramic Arts Network promoting my all-access iCAN membership, I could promote the many facets of the membership by suggesting my email subscribers or sales letter readers sample content.

 - Experimenting with color options in clay gives potters a wide array of visual vocabulary you can pull from to better communicate your ideas.
-See the results of a wide variety of color play in Colored Clay Blends and Tests from our May 2019 issue of Ceramics Monthly.
+See the results of a wide variety of color play in Colored Clay Blends and Tests when you use our archive to view the May 2019 issue of Ceramics Monthly.

 - Teapots hold a special place in the hearts of potters and learning how to make teapots is a big milestone in any potter’s artistic development.
 Made up of multiple components—spout, handle, lid, knob, body, etc.—teapots pose an exciting but complicated challenge: how to make all of these parts work together as a cohesive whole.
 This compilation aims to help potters.
 Watch Four Approaches to the Teapot to take on the teapot challenge and master the form.
 Now available in Clayflix.